16: Recursion

 Trying to count down in increments of 2

 You can see that this program did not work as we intended.
 It printed 5, 3, 1, like we wanted, but instead of stopping it continued with -1, -3, -5 and ran forever.
-(More precisely, it runs out of time and also memory, because each recursive call takes up a little more working memory.)
+(More precisely, it runs out of time and memory, because each recursive call takes up a little more working memory; see the same example in the visualizer.)

 When designing a recursive function, we must be careful that its sequence of calls does not continue forever!
 Modify the countdownBy2 program above so that it correctly stops at 1 (or 2, if n is even) and prints 'Blastoff!'.